aishack/aishack/wp-content/plugins/digg-digg/readme.txt

 === Digg Digg ===
 Contributors: joelg87, andy7629
-Tags: digg digg, buffer, digg, google, google+1, plus one, tweet, twitter, facebook, share, like, stumbleupon, social sharing, linkedin, reddit, pinterest, sharebar, social media, social networking, sharethis
+Tags: digg digg, buffer, digg, google, google+1, plus one, tweet, twitter, facebook, share, like, stumbleupon, social sharing, linkedin, reddit, pinterest, sharebar, social media, social networking, sharethis, pocket, tumblr
 Requires at least: 2.3
-Tested up to: 3.4
+Tested up to: 3.5.1
-Stable tag: 5.3.0
+Stable tag: 5.3.6

 Your all in one share buttons plugin.
 Add a floating bar with share buttons to your blog.
 Just like Mashable!